Jacob Owens

-Jacob Owens (born October 10, 1984) is a former American football defensive lineman.
+Jacob Owens (born October 10, 1984) is an American former football defensive lineman.
 He played college football at Fairmont State.

-Owens was unselected in the 2008 NFL Draft but received a tryout with the New York Jets but was released before the season began.
+Owens was unselected in the 2008 NFL draft but received a tryout with the New York Jets but was released before the season began.

-High school career
+Early life

 Owens attended Pendleton County High School, where he was a standout player.
 He lettered three times in football.
 He was also a two-time All-Conference selection.
 He was named All-State as a senior.
 He also lettered four times in basketball, and was a two-time All-Conference selection, he was also an All-State selection as a senior.

 College career

 Owens then attended Fairmont State University, where he majored in Exercise Science.
 As a freshman in 2004, he played in 10 games and recorded five tackles.
 As a sophomore in 2005, he played and started in nine games, recording 40 tackles, 12 for loses, seven sacks, two passes broken-up, and one forced fumble.
 In 2006, as a junior, he started 11 games, recording 56 tackles, nine for loses, four sacks, six passes broken-up, and was an All-WVIAC Honorable mention.
 In 2007, he recorded 44 tackles, ll for loses and five sacks.
 He also played for the North team in the 2007 East Coast All-Star Bowl.
 He was also named to the 2008 Cactus Bowl East team.
 For his college career, he recorded 145 tackles, 16 sacks, 15 passes broken-up, and seven fumble recoveries.